-The Colorado Community Remembrance Project is a nonprofit, community-based, effort to promote racial justice and racial reconciliation in our state by documenting the history of racial terror lynching, advocating for full acknowledgment of these murders, and ensuring that those whose lives were taken in the brutal campaigns are remembered with honor and dignity.
+The Colorado Lynching Memorial Project is a community-based effort to promote racial justice and racial reconciliation in our state; documenting the history of racial terror lynching, advocating for full acknowledgment of these murders, and ensuring that those whose lives were taken in the brutal campaigns are remembered with honor and dignity.

 To create a new legacy of racial justice and equity by shining the light of truth on Colorado's atrocious history of white supremacy and racial terror.

 The Episcopal Church in Colorado Advocacy and Social Justice Coordinator

 Reverend Tawana Davis